Erin Boyea, Thyroid Thrivers

 - Fish oil or Hemp oil – Depending on which I have, I take oil with my vitamins because Vitamin D is fat soluble and needs fat to be incorporated into the body well.
 I recommend Ruth’s organic hemp oil, but it has been out of stock for a while now at iHerb.com.
 Since I started recommending these products on chat forums, I’ve noticed I can’t buy them anymore!
 Sheesh!

 - Nascent Iodine – my recent bloodwork showed I was super high in iodine.
 I’d been taking 6 mg/day in the nascent dropper bottle form, plus I was getting 10 mg/day in my thyroid support pill form, along with iodine in my Enerfood seaweed powder drink mix, and Clean Chlorella seaweed tablets.
 My recent iodine level was 417 (normal range is 52-109 mcg/L).
 Yikes.
-I feel great but I decreased my dosage to 1.5 mg/nascent iodine with a half portion of Clean Chlorella seaweed tablets.
+I feel great but I decreased my dosage to 1.5 mg/nascent iodine with a half portion of Clean Chlorella seaweed tablets. *CAREFUL if you have Hashimoto’s, consult a physician before any of my helpful tips.

 - Clean Chlorella seaweed tabs – I was taking the suggested 25 tablets per day and now I take 10.
 They are super tiny and cute.